 Risk Management and Internal Control

-All business areas of the Group prepare annual operating plans and budgets and these are regularly reviewed and updated as necessary throughout the year.
-Performance against budget is monitored centrally and at operational level.
-The cash position of the Group is monitored daily and variances from expected levels are thoroughly investigated.
+During the year, all business areas prepared annual operating plans and budgets.
+These are regularly reviewed and updated as necessary.
+Performance against budget is monitored centrally at the operational level, and is discussed at Committee and Board meetings.
+The cash position of the Group is monitored daily by the treasury function.

-Effective controls ensure that the Group’s exposure to avoidable risk is minimized and that proper accounting records are maintained, financial information used within all business areas is reliable and up-to-date, and the financial reporting processes comply with relevant regulatory reporting requirements.
+Effective controls ensure the Group’s exposure to avoidable risk is minimized, and the Committee is cognizant of the material controls within the Group, including, amongst other things, that proper accounting records are maintained, financial information used within all business areas is reliable and up-to-date, and the financial reporting processes comply with relevant regulatory reporting requirements.

-The Company has in place internal controls and risk management systems in relation to the Company’s financial reporting process for preparation of consolidated accounts.
-These systems include policies and procedures that relate to the maintenance of records which accurately and fairly reflect transactions, provide reasonable assurance that transactions are recorded as necessary to permit the preparation of financial statements, require representatives of the Company to certify that their reported information gives a true and fair view of the state of affairs of the business and its results for the period, and review and reconcile reported data.
+Internal control systems are in place in relation to the Group’s financial reporting processes for preparation of consolidated accounts.
+These systems include policies and procedures that relate to the maintenance of records which accurately and fairly reflect transactions, provide reasonable assurance that transactions are recorded as necessary to permit the preparation of financial statements, require representatives of the Group to certify that their reported information gives a true and fair view of the state of affairs of the business and its results for the period, and review and reconcile reported data.

-Accordingly, the Committee confirms there is a process for identifying, evaluating and managing risks faced by the Group and the operational effectiveness of the appropriate controls, all of which have been in place throughout the year and up to the date of approval of the 2016 Annual Report and Accounts.
+Accordingly, the Committee confirms its oversight of the process for identifying, evaluating and managing risks faced by the Group and the operational effectiveness of the appropriate controls, all of which have been in place throughout the year and up to the date of approval of the 2020 Annual Report and Accounts.